Our Rōpu / Team

 Tēnā tātou, ko Wāti Hohua-Kora tōku ingoa.
 He Tūhoe, he Kuki Airani, he Aitutaki anō hoki.

-Wāti is our co facilitator who is fluent in Te Reo Māori and was brought up strongly in the guiding principles of Te Aho Matua.
+Wāti is one of the facilitators who is fluent in Te Reo Māori and was brought up strongly in the guiding principles of Te Aho Matua.
 Wāti went through the programme as a Rangatahi herself then fell in love with the tools so much she wanted to guide other Rangatahi Māori in this space.
 Wāti enjoys sharing these powerful tools with her communities, Rangatahi Māori and Pacifika.

 Kia puawai tōna waiora me tōna hauora i roto i te hono tāngaengae o tōna wairua me tōna tinana.